dnvriend/docker-networking-test/README.md

 Let's ping `ubuntu2.linux` from `ubuntu1` and ping `ubuntu1.linux` from `ubuntu2` using the `ping ubuntu1.linux`
 and `ping ubuntu2.linux` command.
 It works!

+While this is useful, you’ll notice that you have to use `docker-machine config` to point your docker client at each machine `mhl-demo0` and `mhl-demo1`.
+Next we'll use [docker-swarm](https://github.com/docker/swarm) to turn a pool of docker hosts into a single, virtual host what makes working with docker and docker-compose a whole lot easier, because we only have one docker configuration to set (the swarm) and then swarm schedules containers on any host in the swarm.